Explicit Bounds on the Hausdorff Distance for Truncated mRPI Sets via Norm-Dependent Contraction Rates: Abstract

 \section{Abstract}

-This paper establishes the first explicit and closed-form upper bound on the Hausdorff distance between the truncated minimal robust positively invariant (mRPI) set and its infinite-horizon limit.
-While existing mRPI approximations guarantee asymptotic convergence through geometric or norm-based arguments, none provides a computable expression that quantifies the truncation error for a given horizon.
-We show that the error satisfies \( d_H(\mathcal{E}_N,\mathcal{E}_\infty) \le r_W\,\gamma^{N}/(1-\gamma), \) where $\gamma<1$ is the induced-norm contraction factor and $r_W$ depends only on the disturbance set.
-The bound is fully analytic, requires no iterative set computations, and directly characterizes the decay rate of the truncated Minkowski series.
-We further demonstrate that the choice of vector norm serves as a design parameter that accelerates convergence, enabling substantially tighter horizon selection for robust invariant-set computations and tube-based MPC.
-Numerical experiments validate the sharpness, scalability, and practical relevance of the proposed bound.
+We derive a computable closed-form upper bound on the Hausdorff distance between a truncated minimal robust positively invariant (mRPI) set and its infinite-horizon limit.
+The bound depends only on a disturbance-set size measure and an induced-norm contraction factor of the system matrix, and it yields an explicit, fully analytic horizon-selection rule that guarantees a prescribed approximation tolerance without iterative set computations.
+The choice of vector norm enters as a design lever: norm shaping, through diagonal or Lyapunov-based weighting, tightens both the contraction factor and the resulting certificate, with direct consequences for robust invariant-set approximation and tube-based model predictive control (MPC) constraint tightening.
+Numerical examples illustrate the accuracy, scalability, and practical impact of the proposed bound.

-\section{INTRODUCTION}
+\section{Introduction}

-Robust positively invariant (RPI) sets are fundamental in the analysis and design of constrained and robust Model Predictive Control (MPC) schemes~\cite{c1,c2,c3}.
-Among them, the minimal RPI (mRPI) set plays a central role because it captures the steady-state effect of bounded disturbances on linear systems~\cite{c6}.
-However, exact computation of the mRPI is generally intractable except in special cases, motivating the use of approximations.
+Robust positively invariant (RPI) sets are fundamental to the analysis and synthesis of constrained robust Model Predictive Control (MPC) schemes~\cite{c1,c2,c3}.
+The minimal RPI (mRPI) set in particular characterises the steady-state effect of bounded disturbances on linear systems and underpins constraint tightening in tube-based MPC~\cite{c6,c13,c15}.
+Exact computation of the mRPI is generally intractable, motivating tractable approximations.

-Classical approaches, such as the Kolmanovsky--Gilbert construction~\cite{c6} and later refinements by Raković \emph{et al.}~\cite{c4,c5,c12,c16}, approximate the mRPI through truncated Minkowski sums, fixed-point iterations, or polytopic relaxations.
-These techniques guarantee convergence of the truncated sets to the true mRPI but do not provide an explicit, closed-form expression for the truncation error.